VishnuEaswaran/Fab17-instruct/_posts/2017-02-28-Elecronic Design.md

 2. Circuit Design

-Take a note that you have got interesting books in your lab itself. __The art of electronics__ by `Horowitz and Hill` which is THE Bible of electronics and circuit-design so please spend sometime "offline" and get a feel of the book.
-All the topics listed below can be found there except the specifics of design softwares.
+Take a note that you have got interesting books in your lab itself. __The art of electronics__ by `Horowitz and Hill` which is The Bible of electronics and circuit-design so please spend sometime "offline" and get a feel of the book. __We would highly recommend that you read the first couple of chapters, first  chapter for sure.
+Even if you are a seasoned electronics/electrical engineer, you will learn something.__ All the topics listed below can be found there except the specifics of design tools.

 # Goals for this week